Mušan Topalović

-Mušan "Caco" Topalović (20 April 1957 – 26 October 1993) was a Bosnian gangster and warlord from Sarajevo, commander of the 10th Mountain Brigade in the Army of the Republic of Bosnia and Herzegovina.
+Mušan "Caco" Topalović (Мушан "Цацо" Топаловић; 20 April 1957 – 26 October 1993) was a Bosnian gangster and warlord from Sarajevo, commander of the 10th Mountain Brigade in the Army of the Republic of Bosnia and Herzegovina.
 Caco was also a smuggler, thief and gangster inside the besieged capital Sarajevo.
 Topalović was also formerly a rock musician.

 Caco only became a brigade commander because of the confusion of the Yugoslav secession crisis in the spring of 1992.
 He managed to form his own brigade while the Bosnian government pursued a resolution.
 Caco and his forces were notorious for war crimes against the civilian population, particularly the killing of Serb civilians, many of whom were later exhumed from Kazani pit and identified.

 Activities and crimes

 Topalović, nicknamed "Caco", was a pre-war rock musician and gangster who became the commander of the 10th Mountain Brigade in the Army of the Republic of Bosnia and Herzegovina at the outset of the war.

 Caco's brigade was infamous for rounding up Sarajevo's citizens and forcing them to dig defensive positions in his areas of responsibility.
 This included the family members of senior government officials and army generals.
 Some of those press-ganged into trench digging never returned, in some cases allegedly because Caco's men coveted their apartments.
 Caco's men are believed to have killed hundreds of victims, primarily local Serb civilians.
 The bodies were disposed of in Kazani, an illegal gravesite in a cleft of Mt.
 Trebević.
 Paramilitaries cut Serbs' throats and burned at least one Serb alive, according to testimonies.
 29 bodies from the Kazani pit were exhumed by investigators after a few days of digging, but the work was abruptly halted by the Interior Ministry and never resumed.
 Caco's paramilitaries also assaulted foreign journalists, stole from aid agencies, hijacked armoured personnel carriers from UNPROFOR, and monopolized the black market.